Ideefixze/Minimax-AI/README.md

 ## Repository

 If you want to see the code, for my two-player implementation: clone repository and open up with Unity.

+Press 'S' for 1 step, Press 'D' for full simulation.